Editing SDK docs

 }

 If only a description is present, it will be used as the first line of the comment.
 If both a summary and description are provided, the summary will be used as the first line of the comment and the description as the second.
-When both are present, you may prefer to omit the description using the omitDescriptionIfSummaryPresent option in the gen.yaml file:
+When both are present, the description can be omitted using the omitDescriptionIfSummaryPresent option in the gen.yaml file:

 # ...